 We develop our curriculum to meet the needs of our children, there is an inbuilt flexibility that enables skills to be taught at an appropriate level for each class through topics that have relevance and meaning.

 We enjoy working together and sharing our learning.
 This can be through pairing classes for key events, such as World Book Day.
 Providing opportunities for children to work together - Year 6 enjoy working with Reception class.
 We also use our curriculum as a way of providing opportunities to share learning.
 World Faith Week and One World Week enable children to present their learning to others.
 Whole school poetry performance is used to develop performance skills and share our classic poems.
+We believe in developing a love of learning and this is encouraged through are daily DEAR time (drop everything and read) and story time where children in all classes share stories.

 For further details about how we learn different subjects, including phonics and reading, please refer to our curriculum statement below.
 We share our curriculum through our twitter feed where work is regularly shared.
 If you would like further information about our curriculum, please speak to Mrs Russell who can organise a paper copy for you or a meeting with Mrs Upham or your child's class teacher.